x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/manage-linked-mailboxes-exchange-2013-help.md

    - **Alias**: Type the alias, which specifies the email alias for the linked mailbox.
 The user's alias is the portion of the email address on the left side of the at (@) symbol.
 It must be unique in the forest.

      > [!NOTE]
-     > If you leave this box blank, the value from the user name portion of the <STRONG>User Logon Name</STRONG> is used for the email alias.
+     > If you leave this box blank, the value from the username portion of the <STRONG>User Logon Name</STRONG> is used for the email alias.

    - **First name**, **Initials**, **Last name**